 Even if you purchase the most energy-efficient windows on the market, they will not prevent heat transfer as well as walls made of drywall, concrete, or other solid materials.
 Therefore, the more windows you have, the harder your HVAC system has to work to keep your home comfortable.
 You will have to spend more on your power bill as a result.

 2. Reduced Privacy

-Unless you have shutter, blinds, or protective films, you will not have any privacy if you have glass walls.
+Unless you have a shutter, blinds, or protective films, you will not have any privacy if you have a glass house.
 Thus, if you live on a busy street or near the beach, hundreds of people might get a glimpse into your life.
 Consider carefully before sacrificing your privacy for a great view.

 3. More Frequent Cleanings